-- (1) Curriculum and methodologies of learning have to be vastly modified to bring in, particularly elements of problem solving, creativity and relevance.
-This itself requires R&D dissemination and large scale teacher orientation. - (2) Build capability for research in more subjects and more institutions with a selective, but expanding base.
+- (1) Curriculm and methodologies of learning have to be vastly modified to bring in, particularly, elements of problem solving, creativity and relevance.
+This itself requires R&D dissemination, and large scale teacher orientation. - (2) Build capability for research in more subjects and more institutions -- with a selective, but expanding base.
 This capability will be over and above the minimum facilities required for teaching.
-The infrastructure, and in particular instrumentation facilities must be strengthened, including a system of servicing and maintenance. - (3) Change rules and procedures in management structure to give greater freedom to researchers -- devolution of authority - (4) Encourage teachers/scholars to undertake research, through facilitating study leave, participation in quality improvement programmes, organising institution of more seminars and helping in participation in them.
+The infrastructure, and in particular instrumentation facilities must be strengthened, including a system of servicing and maintenance. - (3) Change rules and procedures in management structure to give greater freedom to researchers -- devolution of authority accompanied by acceptance of responsibility and accountability.

+^{}This whole area is itself becoming a science.

+- (4) Encourage teachers/scholars to undertake research, through facilitating study leave, participation in quality improvement programmes, organising institution of more seminars and helping in participation in them.
 As preparation to enter upon new areas of research participation in international seminars and in suitable cases, to work abroad to be facilitated. - (5) Use, or continue to use research as one of the important criteria for recruitment as teacher, and for selection to higher posts.
-Use the parameter of research in institutional evaluation.

-This whole area is itself becoming a science accompanied by acceptance of responsibility and accountability.

-(6) Set up Research Committees, at least in major university departments, parallel to Board of Studies for teaching activity.
+Use the parameter of research in institutional evaluation. - (6) Set up Research Committees, at least in major university departments, parallel to Board of Studies for teaching activity.
 Faculty and university level research committees should be set up, to promote, (particularly inter-disciplinary research), to coordinate, keep a check on quality, and enlarge linkages in this sphere with other relevant agencies.